samspadegamedev/Array-Function-Extension-2.3/notes/Array Functions README/Array Functions README.txt

 GENERAL OVERVIEW

 Array Functions is a set of scripts that extend the normal use and function of arrays.
-This set of array functions specifically extends the normal use of 1d arrays and does not add any functionality to 2d arrays.
+This set of array functions specifically extends the normal use of arrays.

 The following is a list of the built in GameMaker Studio 2 1d array functions:
 - array_create
 - array_copy
-- array_equals
+- array_equals (in 2.3 this works on deeply nested arrays)
 - array_set
 - array_get
-- array_length_1d
+- array_length
 - is_array

 You can find out more about these functions in the manual.
 Some of them are used